mighty-gerbils/gerbil/doc/guide.md

 ### Executable Modules

-The gerbil compiler can also create executable stubs that invoke the main function of a dynamically loadable module.
+The gerbil compiler can also create executables that invoke the main function of a module.
 The generated executables only load runtime dependencies without linking and initializing the expander, resulting in significantly faster load times compared to wrapper scripts.

 Note that the module is still compiled as a dynamic loadable module and must be available in `GERBIL_LOADPATH` or the gerbil library path for the executable to work.